-Picture this: You walk into your office one day, and log into your computer like you would on any other day.
-Before you can take a sip of your morning coffee, a pop-up appears on the screen to inform you that you’ve been hacked and all of your valuable data has been compromised.
 What would you do next?
 Unplug the computer?
 Call an IT specialist?
 Inform your customers?
-Bet you really need that coffee now… If you’re a small business owner, you may be more vulnerable than you imagine.
+If you’re a small business owner, you may be more vulnerable than you imagine.
 More and more hackers have set their sights on targeting your business.
-And while there are a number of precautions you can take to help protect yourself from a cyber attack, you have to be prepared in the event that one takes place.
+While there are a number of precautions you can take to help protect yourself from a cyber attack, you have to be prepared in the event that one takes place.
 This article provides some expert tips that can help your small business recover if it’s been the victim of a cyber breach.
+You can find more helpful advice in our cyber risk guide which we’ve updated with new data highlighting how your risks may have increased during the COVID-19 pandemic.

-Canadian small business owners need to be on high alert due to the growing threat of cyber attacks.
-Hackers are only getting savvier when it comes to breaching security measures with new, more creative methods than we’ve seen in the past.
-In 2015, Symantec predicted that 60% of small businesses would go under within 6 months of a cyber attack, largely due to the fact that many are not adequately prepared for this type of risk.
-In 2016, Symantec’s Internet Security Threat Report showed that 43% of cyber attackers are targeting small businesses.
-This year’s Symantec report found that 54% of hackers are now targeting small businesses.
+According to a 2016 Symantec report, 54% of hackers targeted small businesses.
 The news is consistently littered with stories regarding cyber security and cyber attacks.
 It’s clear that this threat is only continuing to grow.
 While it’s important to use the resources available to help you combat this kind of risk, precautionary measures can only take you so far—nothing can 100% guarantee your company’s safety from cyber hackers.
-And while we hope that your small business never has to deal with this type of problem, we’d like to help you prepare in case it happens.
+We hope that your small business never has to deal with this type of problem, we’d like to help you prepare in case it happens.
 Here are eight tips that can help you recover from a cyber breach.

 8 tips to help deal with a cyber breach